-Some of the inbuilt features of Chrome including pre-fetch slowdown Windows 11/10 PCs.
-If you are facing this issue often, it’s time to disable some of the pre-fetch options.
-You can also choose to find out which tab is causing that problem.
-Check out tips to fix Chrome high Disk or CPU usage in Windows 11/10.
+Some of the built-in features of Chrome include prefetch slowdown on Windows 11/10 PCs.
+If you often encounter this issue, it’s time to disable some prefetch options.
+You can also find out which tab is causing the problem.
+Check out tips to fix Chrome’s high Disk or CPU usage in Windows 11/10.

-100% disk usage in Windows 10 is one of the most common issues, and there are multiple reasons for that.
-Technically speaking, it’s one of the programs that take a high toll on the computer making everything else slow.
+100% disk usage in Windows is one of the most common issues, and there are multiple reasons.
+Technically speaking, it’s one of the programs that takes a heavy toll on the computer, slowing everything else down.

 - Disable or remove unwanted Extensions